Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Optical forces

 \subsection{Bessel-Gaussian Modes}

-We now consider the quadrupole interaction of the atom with a non-diffracting Bessel-Gaussian mode for which the phase function is written $\theta _{k\ell} $ and generate a complex Rabi frequency $\Omega _{k\ell}^{Q}$.
-As before, the center of mass coordinate is given by $R=(\rho, \varphi, Z)$ in cylindrical polar coordinates \cite{al2010optical} so that the phase function is and for the Rabi frequency we have
+Next, we consider the quadrupole interaction of the atom with a non-diffracting Bessel-Gaussian mode for which the phase function is written $\theta _{k\ell} $ and a Rabi frequency $\Omega _{k\ell}^{Q}$.
+As before, the center of mass coordinate is given by $R=(\rho, \varphi, Z)$ in cylindrical polar coordinates \cite{al2010optical} and we write for the phase function in the paraxial regime .
+For the Rabi frequency we have

 where $\textbf{k}$ is the wave vector and $\ell$ is, as before, the winding number.
 The functions $\eta ,\mu $ and $\sigma $ are given respectively as

 Finally, the Bessel-Gaussian amplitude function $g_{\ell}(\rho)$ is given by